Susan Sherman: Biography

-In 1967, she attended the Dialectics of Liberation conference at the Roundhouse in London where she took part in a panel with Jerome Rothenberg and was a featured reader along with poets that included Allen Ginsburg.
+In 1967, she attended the Dialectics of Liberation conference at the Roundhouse in London where she took part in a panel with Jerome Rothenberg and was a featured reader along with poets that included Allen Ginsberg.
 She traveled to Cuba in 1968 to participate in the Cultural Congress of Havana and returned there for an extended stay a year later.
 During the Congress she gave a paper on Radical Education, and deepened what would be a life-long friendship with another Congress participant Margaret Randall, the editor of El Corno Emplumado, whose family she had stayed with in Mexico City before embarking for Cuba.

 In 1970, Sherman was one of the organizers of the Fifth Street Women's Building feminist squatters action, after which she became active in the feminist movement and the Gay Liberation Movement.
 In the early 1970s, she also traveled to Chile while Salvador Allende was in power.
 In 1975, she taught at the Feminist institute Sagaris, and in 1984 she was invited to participate in a conference on Central America and traveled to Nicaragua with Adrienne Rich.
 In 1982, she revived IKON as a second series, this time as a feminist magazine which, like the first series, was dedicated to creativity and social change.
 After almost twenty years, she returned to Cuba in the 1990s as part of a feminist trip organized by Margaret Randall.

 Her memoir of the Sixties, America's Child: A Woman's Journey through the Radical Sixties (Curbstone, November 2007) garnered critical acclaim from the New York Times Book Review, Booklist, Publishers Weekly and Lambda Book Review and numerous authors, including Grace Paley, Claribel Alegria and Chuck Wachtel, and in 2012, her new and selected poems, The Light that Puts an End to Dreams was a finalist for the Audre Lorde Lesbian Poetry Award.

 From her early years in the 1980s as a part-time faculty member at The New School (Parsons School of Design and Eugene Lang College), she was active in union organizing, and has remained involved in the continuing struggle to speak to part-time faculty working conditions.
 Re-energized as ACT-UAW Local 7902, the union finally succeeded in their negotiations for a first contract in 2004.